RxLaboratory/RxUI/README.md

 - [*src-docs*](https://github.com/Rainbox-dev/RxUI/tree/master/src-docs) Contains the source of the documentation, in the mkdocs format.
 - [*tools*](https://github.com/Rainbox-dev/RxUI/tree/master/tools) Contains useful scripts to work with RxUI

-All other folders are going to be removed as they're now available in other more specific repos.